jprein/orev-vn/README.md

-# oREV-VN: Open Receptive Vocabulary Task with Verbs and Nouns.
-An Extension of the oREV by Bohn\*, Prein\*, Koch, Bee, Delikaya, Haun, & Gagarina (2024).
+# oREV-VN: Addition of a Rasch-compliant subtest of verb comprehension to the oREV.
+Bohn\*, Carraro\*, ..., Prein, & Gagarina (2026).

 ### Usage